iptaylortechnical/tftp.info/index.md

-# Trivial File Transfer Protocal
+# Trivial File Transfer Protocol

-This is a page about the TFTP standard.
+This is a page about TFTP, its specifications and applications.